pendulum-project/ntpd-rs/docs/guide/installation.md

 2023-09-04T12:01:44.087846Z  INFO ntp_proto::algorithm::kalman: Offset: 2.7204471636925773+-61.339759726948046ms, frequency: 0+-5000000.000000001ppm
 ```

-To use this binary as your system NTP daemon, some setup is required:
+To use this binary as your system NTP daemon, you must also:

-- move the `ntp-daemon` binary to an appropriate location (e.g. `/usr/bin`)
+- move the `ntp-daemon` binary to an appropriate location (e.g. `/usr/bin`),
-- create the path for the observe socket
+- set up a configuration in `/etc/ntpd-rs/ntp.toml` (we suggest copying the configuration under `docs/examples/ntp.toml.default`),
-- permissions for the binary, config files and observe socket
+- set permissions for the binary and config file for the binary to be able to run and read the configuration,

-Then you must configure ntpd-rs as a system service.
+- configure the binary to be run as a system service.

 ### Running as a system service

 It is by far the easiest to have your operating system and standard tools take care of the details like: